 Can I use this without Claude Code?

-The pattern works in OpenClaw, Hermes, or Claude direct — execution differs.
+The pattern works in OpenClaw, Hermes, or Claude direct, but the execution differs slightly across each.

 What's the most common build issue?